 All the details

-Clean BC’s rebates are $6,000 for switching from a natural gas heating system to a heat pump system, which could be a heat pump that connects to your furnace ducts to distribute heat, one or more mini-split systems that heat your living spaces directly, or even a heat pump to connect to your radiators.
+Clean BC’s rebates are $6,000 for switching from a natural gas, propane or oil heating system to a heat pump system, which could be a heat pump that connects to your furnace ducts to distribute heat, one or more mini-split systems that heat your living spaces directly, or even a heat pump to connect to your radiators.
 Depending on your house, this should cover about half of the cost of installing a qualifying system.
 For hot water heating, there’s a $2,000 rebate to replace a natural gas hot water heater with a heat pump.
 That should easily cover more than half the cost.

 If you need to upgrade your electrical service to accommodate an electric heating or hot water system, Clean BC has another $1,000 rebate for you.
 And if you replace both heating and hot water, there’s a $300 bonus.
 There’s even a group purchase rebate to save a few hundred more (contact us about this).
 And if you need financing, they’ll lend you the money at 0% interest for five years.
 Even folks with a wood stove can get in on these rebates, as long as they’re removing a natural gas furnace or hot water heater.